 Polestar 2 in detail

-- Performance and 0-60 time – Performance is strong, but lacks the headline figures one might see on top-tier Teslas
+- Performance and 0-60 time – Acceleration is very punchy, but lacks the headline figures of top-tier Teslas

-- Interior and tech – Consider this Volvo interior 2.0 – excellent build quality, materials are mostly excellent and the new Android-based tech is top-notch
+- Interior and tech – Consider this Volvo interior 2.0 – clever design, decent build quality and an intuitive Google-based infotainment system

-- Design – So clearly Scandinavian and just about distinct enough from Volvo to warrant the new badge, it looks substantial, high-tech and, crucially, interesting on the road
+- Design – So clearly Scandinavian and just about distinct enough from Volvo to warrant a different badge, it looks substantial, high-tech and, crucially, interesting on the road

 Prices, specs and rivals